josephnnodim/Data-analysis-with-python/README.md

 # my-progress
-The ongoing and completed projects
+The ongoing and completed projects on Data Analysis